Research

 Work in Progress

-• Catastrophes, Social Ties and Voting Behavior: Evidence from Turkey
+• Catastrophes, Social Ties and Voting Behavior: Evidence from Turkey (with Taylan Alpkaya)

 • The Economic and Political Impacts of Language Planning: Evidence from Quebec’s Bill 96 (with Manfredi Aliberti), slides available upon request